-The COVID-19 pandemic has seen significant disruption to the economy and changes to people's lifestyles.
+This report has been prepared during the COVID-19 pandemic outbreak, which has seen significant disruption to the economy and people's lifestyles.
 It is clear that some of this disruption will drive lasting change in how we use and view the urban areas in which we live.
-Although it is too early to predict these lasting changes comprehensively, some principles of urban design have come to the fore more recently.
+Although it is too early to predict these lasting changes comprehensively, some principles of urban design have come to the fore in recent weeks and months